 - A misdemeanor involving cruelty, torture, or indecent exposure involving a child.

-- Manufacturing, creating, delivering, or possessing with intent to manufacture, create, or deliver controlled substance, prescription form, or counterfeit prescription form; dispensing, prescribing, or administering controlled substance
+- Manufacturing, creating, delivering, or possessing with intent to manufacture, create, or deliver a controlled substance, prescription form, or counterfeit prescription form; dispensing, prescribing, or administering a controlled substance

-- Consumption or possession of alcohol by minors or controlled substances at social gatherings
+- Consumption, delivery, or possession of alcohol by minors or controlled substances at social gatherings

 - Indecent exposure

 - Removal or damage of fixture, attachment, or other property belonging to, connected with, or used in the construction of vacant building or structure